NSFCAFF/CAFF-Teaching-Materials/README.md

 # CAFF-Teaching-Materials

 This repository includes teaching materials for high school and undergraduate teaching labs developed by the NSF Center for Adapting Flaws into Features.
-These labs largely focus on hands on spectroscopy-based activities that introduce students to topics relevant to physical chemistry and/or data analysis.
+These labs largely focus on hands on spectroscopy-based activities that introduce students to topics relevant to physical chemistry and advanced data analysis techniques.
 A summary of current labs is included below.
 Relevant teaching materials and code for each lab are included in the lab folders.

 ## Lab 1: Introduction to Spectroscopy and Data Science – How many dyes are in a collection of colorful samples?